-- 1. The DHBs recognise the following. - 1.1 Fatigue is a physiological state of reduced physical and mental performance capability caused by sleep loss, extended time awake, working and sleeping at sub-optimal times in the circadian body clock cycle, and workload.

-- 1.2 Fatigue impairs nursing performance and can degrade patient care, increase the risk of injury to patients and nurses, and affect the health, wellbeing, and retention of nurses. - 1.3 Shift work is a cause of fatigue, which cannot be eliminated in 24/7 services and must be managed. - 1.4 Managing fatigue and shift work is a shared responsibility of management, health and safety representatives, nursing staff, and other staff whose decisions can affect nurses' fatigue and its impact on patient safety and nurses themselves. - 2.
-The DHBs commit to the following. - 2.1 Adequate resourcing will be provided to develop and maintain an effective fatigue and shift work management system (FSMS). - 2.2 The FSMS has defined safety objectives and a list of agreed safety performance indicators to measure how well it is achieving those objectives.
-These can be updated as part of the continuous improvement of the FSMS. - 2.3 There are clear lines of accountability for all aspects of the FSMS. - 2.4 The aims and activities of the FSMS are communicated to all the relevant areas and levels of the organisation. - 2.5 Nurses and all other staff involved in the FSMS will receive appropriate education and training to enable them to fulfil their roles in the FSMS. - 2.6 This policy will be reviewed periodically to ensure that it remains relevant and appropriate.
+- 1. The DHBs recognise the following. - 1.1 Fatigue is a physiological state of reduced physical and mental performance capability caused by sleep loss, extended time awake, working and sleeping at sub-optimal times in the circadian master clock cycle, and workload. - 1.2 Fatigue impairs nursing performance and can degrade patient care, increase the risk of injury to patients and nurses, and affect the health, wellbeing, and retention of nurses. - 1.3 Shift work is a cause of fatigue, which cannot be eliminated in 24/7 services and must be managed. - 1.4 Managing fatigue and shift work is a shared responsibility of management, health and safety representatives, nursing staff, and other staff whose decisions can affect nurses' fatigue and its impact on patient safety and nurses themselves. - 2.
+The DHBs commit to the following. - 2.1 Adequate resourcing will be provided to develop and maintain an effective fatigue and shift work management system (FSMS). - 2.2 Honouring the principles of Te Tiriti o Waitangi/Treaty of Waitangi (namely partnership, participation and protection). - 2.3 The FSMS has defined safety objectives and a list of agreed safety performance indicators to measure how well it is achieving those objectives.
+These can be updated as part of the continuous improvement of the FSMS. - 2.4 There are clear lines of accountability for all aspects of the FSMS. - 2.5 The aims and activities of the FSMS are communicated to all the relevant areas and levels of the organisation. - 2.6 Nurses and all other staff involved in the FSMS will receive appropriate education and training to enable them to fulfil their roles in the FSMS. - 2.7 This policy will be reviewed periodically to ensure that it remains relevant and appropriate.

 The FSMS is relevant to, and should be integrated with union agreements, safe staffing initiatives, and other health, safety and wellness programmes.
-There are three pillars of health and wellness: diet, exercise and sleep.
+There are three pillars of health and wellness: diet, physical activity and sleep.